pixel-ports/docs-pas/docs/user_guide.md

 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/ot-user-swagger-create1.jpg" alt="ot-user-swagger-create1" align="center"/>
 </p>

 You can see a really complex body, but don't worry because there is no need to understand all info.
-You can just insert as body the following JSON:
+You can just insert as body the following JSON (we will use a dummy model):

 ```
 {